 information regarding all divisions and subsidiaries

 proof that businesses offering animal interaction adheres to SATSA’s Animal Interaction Guidelines or are in the process of adhering

+signed Code of Good Practice for Members providing adventure tourism activitites

 The Secretariat reserves the right to examine which levels, classification and categories the applicant has applied for and, if necessary, amend the application and notify the Applicant.
 In the event of any disputes regarding Membership Tier, classification or category, the decision of the Management Committee of SATSA shall be final.